-Astrid Loch & Kevin Wendt Will Postpone Wedding Until November Of 2021 Due To Pandemic
+Astrid Loch & Kevin Wendt Will Postpone Wedding Until November 2021 Due To Pandemic

-Bachelor in Paradise stars Astrid Loch and Kevin Wendt have revealed that they will be postponing their wedding until November of 2021 due to the COVID-19 pandemic.
-Loch took to Instagram on Wednesday, July 22 to share the bittersweet news and explain why they both felt this was the right decision to make.
+Bachelor in Paradise stars Astrid Loch and Kevin Wendt have revealed that they will be postponing their wedding until November 2021 due to the COVID-19 pandemic.
+Loch took to Instagram on Wednesday, July 22, to share the bittersweet news and explain why they both felt this was the right decision to make.

 Loch and Wendt met and fell in love during the most recent season of Bachelor in Paradise.
-They then became engaged in September of 2019.
-The pair originally planned a relatively small wedding in November of 2020.
-However, when the pandemic hit it soon became clear that their plans may have to change in an effort to keep everyone safe and prevent the spread of illness.
+They then became engaged in September 2019 and originally planned a relatively small wedding in November of this year.
+However, when the pandemic hit, it soon became clear that their plans may have to change in an effort to keep everyone safe and prevent the spread of illness.

-Within the post, Loch included a stunning photo of she and Wendt together looking more in love than ever.
-Wendt wore a black baseball cap and a black long sleeved shirt.
+Within the post, Loch included a stunning photo of her and Wendt together looking more in love than ever.
+Wendt wore a black baseball cap and a black long-sleeved shirt.
 Loch leaned up against him and smiled while looking off into the distance.
 He wrapped both arms around her and beamed while looking down at her.

-In her caption, Loch explained that she and Wendt had come to accept the change and were now grateful for the time of self reflection.
+In her caption, Loch explained that she and Wendt had come to accept the change and were now grateful for the time of self-reflection.
 The pandemic allowed them the opportunity to shift their focus back to what really matters in life, she explained.

 “With everything going on in the world, uncertainty ahead, and so many changes happening in our lives (more on that soon) we realized it was time to take a step back and reevaluate our priorities.
 And as much as I was disappointed at first (mostly because now we won’t get married on Friday the 13th) it’s been a great reminder of why we’re getting married in the first place.
 I wouldn’t want to tackle 2020 and the rest of life with anyone else by my side.”